bradkav/HaloFeedback/README.md

     """
 ```

 An alternative implementation `delta_f` computes the change in the distribution function over a timestep `dt`.
-This behaves better under large timestep as it prevents the distribution function going negative.
+This behaves better under large timesteps as it prevents the distribution function going negative.

 ```python
     def delta_f(self, r0, v_orb, dt, v_cut=-1):